 Tag: Cisco

-• Distance-learning Students Turn to Virtual Protest, Disrupting Online Recruitment Events at the Open University
+• Distance-learning Students Turn to Virtual Protest, Digitally Disrupting Online Recruitment Events at the Open University

-Distance-learning Students Turn to Virtual Protest, Disrupting Online Recruitment Events at the Open University
+Distance-learning Students Turn to Virtual Protest, Digitally Disrupting Online Recruitment Events at the Open University

 [Milton Keynes, February 2026] — Open University students have begun staging coordinated digital protests during online recruitment events, challenging the university’s partnerships with arms companies including BAE Systems.